altwajre/hello-akka/resources/docs/03-actors/08-persistence-schema-evolution/README.md

 ## Rename fields
 ### Situation:
-When first designing the system the SeatReserved event featured a code field.
+When first designing the system the `SeatReserved` event featured a `code` field.
-- After some time you discover that what was originally called code actually means seatNr,
+- After some time you discover that what was originally called code actually means `seatNr`,
 - thus the model should be changed to reflect this concept more accurately.

 ### Solution 1: using IDL based serializers: